peteroupc/peteroupc.github.io/randomfunc.md

 **Requires random real numbers.**

 Generating random data points based on how a list of data points is distributed involves the field of **machine learning**: _fit a data model_ to the data points, then _predict_ a new data point based on that model, with randomness added to the mix.
 Three kinds of data models, described below, serve this purpose.
-(How fitting works is outside the scope of this page.)
+(How fitting works is outside the scope of this page.
+Moreover, the variety of machine learning models available makes clear that sampling using only preexisting data points is an underdetermined (ill-posed) problem.)

 1. **Density estimation models.** [**Density estimation**](http://scikit-learn.org/stable/modules/density.html) models seek to describe the distribution of data points in a given data set, where areas with more points have a greater chance to be sampled.[^76] The following are examples.